grnet/synnefo/snf-astakos-app/docs/projects_specs.rst

 ``application``
     *the last application that was successfully synchronized with Quotaholder.*

-``last_application_approved``
-    *the application which has created or modified the project.
-    An application is approved by setting it to this attribute.

-    Normally, this is the same as the ``application`` above.
-    However, on approval, only ``last_application_approved`` is set so the two attributes differ, marking the project as pending definition synchronization.
-Upon successful synchronization with Quotaholder,
-    ``application`` is also set, marking the project definition synchronized.
-    Note that if during the synchronization another approval updates ``last_application_approved``, then after synchronization
-    the project is still out of sync, and needs another loop.*

 ``creation_date``
     *when the project was created (i.e. was first approved)*